SHG Artist Melissa Govea is featured in RADICAL HISTORIES:

 The Huntington

-MaryLou and George Boone Gallery
+The MaryLou and George Boone Gallery

 1151 Oxford Road, San Marino, CA 91108

-The Huntington hosts the West Coast debut of “Radical Histories: Chicano Prints from the Smithsonian American Art Museum,” on loan from the Smithsonian American Art Museum.
-The exhibition’s 60 bold works by some 40 artists and collectives span more than six decades of Chicano printmaking as a form of resistance, community building, and cultural reclamation.
+Self Help Graphics artist Melissa Govea (Purépecha) has been commissioned by The Huntington to create a new mural for the West Coast debut of Radical Histories: Chicano Prints from the Smithsonian American Art Museum.
+Organized by the Smithsonian American Art Museum, this major exhibition showcases landmark works from one of the most important collections of Chicano prints in the United States.
+Featuring 60 bold works by more than 40 artists and collectives, it traces six decades of Chicano printmaking as a vehicle for resistance, community building, and cultural reclamation.

-Starting with the late 1960s Delano Grape Strike, which led to the formation of the United Farm Workers (UFW) labor union, the prints in “Radical Histories” capture pivotal moments in the history of community activism and the formation of collective identity.
-Chicano artists used silkscreens, posters, and offset prints to mobilize communities—often with biting humor, vibrant colors, and unmistakable urgency.
+Starting with the late 1960s Delano Grape Strike and the formation of the United Farm Workers (UFW), Radical Histories captures pivotal moments in community activism and the forging of collective identity.
+Chicano artists used silkscreens, posters, and offset prints to mobilize communities—often with biting humor, vibrant color, and unmistakable urgency.

 The exhibition is arranged in five thematic sections: “Together We Fight,” “¡Guerra No!”
 (No War!), “Violent Divisions,” “Rethinking América,” and “Changemakers.”
 Each section highlights how Chicano artists have used the accessible and reproducible medium of printmaking to confront injustice, affirm cultural identity, and engage in transformative storytelling.
+Govea’s new mural draws inspiration from works in the exhibition—many of which were created by artists from the Self Help Graphics community.
+As the only original commission within Radical Histories, it underscores SHG’s enduring role as a catalyst for Chicana/o/x and Latinx art in Los Angeles since 1973.

 SPECIAL COMMISSION: Mural by artist Melissa Govea